 Reconstructions of the glacial δ^{13} C distribution from benthic foraminifera in the Pacific Ocean show that - relative to the Holocene - deep water below 2000-2500 m was more depleted in δ^{13} C compared to the upper water mass (Matsumoto et al., 2002; Keigwin, 1998).
-In the Indian, Atlantic and Southern Oceans, reconstructed glacialage vertical δ^{13} C gradients point at the existence of a sharp chemocline at similar depths separating the well-ventilated water above from poorly ventilated water below

-(e.g. Hodell et al., 2003; McCorkle et al., 1998; Curry et al., 1988; Duplessy et al., 1988).
-These δ^{13} C-data support the "nutrient deepening" hypothesis (Boyle, 1988) calling for a transfer of nutrients and DIC from upper- and mid-depth waters to the deep ocean during glacial times.
-According to this scenario, the main part of the glacial CO2 drawdown is the result of a more efficient marine biological pump in response to a poorly ventilated deep ocean.
+In the Indian, Atlantic and Southern Oceans, reconstructed glacial-age vertical $\delta^{13}C$ gradients point at the existence of a sharp chemocline at similar depths separating the well-ventilated water above from poorly ventilated water below (e.g., Hodell et al., 2003; Mc-Corkle et al., 1998; Curry et al., 1988; Duplessy et al., 1988).
+These δ^{13} C-data support the "nutrient deepening" hypothesis (Boyle, 1988) calling for a transfer of nutrients and DIC from upper- and mid-depth waters to the deep ocean driven by a more efficient marine biological pump during glacial times.
+Several potential triggers for an increased biological pump efficiency during glacials have been suggested in the literature.
+For instance, reduced deep-water ventilation rates (e.g., Hodell et al., 2003), slowed organic matter degradation under colder water temperatures (Matsumoto et al., 2007; Kwon et al., 2009) or significantly increased aeolian iron supply to the ocean surface (Martin, 1990).